 LIN Bus Controller

-Digital Core Design believe that even though something is small or slow, it has to offer maximal efficiency and ultimate reliability.
+Digital Core Design believes that even though something may be small or slow, it can still offer maximal efficiency and ultimate reliability.
 That’s why our DLIN controller supports transmission speed between 1kb/s and 20kb/s, which allows to transmit and receive LIN messages compatible to:

 - LIN 1.3,